mrnugget/monkeylang/content/_index.md

 ### Monkeys In The Wild

-Some readers love to take little detours when following along with the books.
+Some readers love to take little detours when following along with the books: a different implementation language, new features, a little twist on the syntax.

-They choose a different implementation language, for example, or put a little twist on Monkey's syntax.
-Others add new features to Monkey: a new operator, more built-in functions, a standard library.
-Some go even further and turn Monkey into a DSL for a completely different project.
+And since the code that's presented in the books is MIT licensed, everybody's free to turn their Monkey implementation into whatever their imagination comes up with and showcase it to the rest of the world.

-Since all of the code that's presented in the books is MIT licensed, you are free to turn your Monkey implementation into whatever your imagination comes up with and showcase the result to the world (I'd appreciate a mention of the books).
+Collected here are some of those interesting and cool Monkey implementations readers have shared with me.

-Collected here are some of these Monkey implementations that readers have shared with me:
+Did you also built your own version of Monkey?
+Let me know, just send me an email to: **me&nbsp;@&nbsp;thorstenball.com**

 <ul class="list-unstyled pl-2 mt-5 mb-3">